aissam-out/Deep-Learning-101/README.md

 - Basics of Time Series:

-- How to start a Kaggle competition
+- Get started with Kaggle competitions